denten-books/plain-text/1-chapter.md

 ![The place of linguistic structure among "the facts of language".
 Saussure's communication circuit [@saussure_course_1986, 11].](images/saussure.jpg)

 Ferdinand de Saussure's paradigmatic circuit model of communication (pictured here) follows from head to head.
-The task of *Plain Text* will be to complicate that picture by tracing the passage of thought further from *inscription* to a *device*.
+In *Plain Text*, I will complicate that picture by tracing the passage of thought further from *inscription* to a *device*.
 At each stage of the passage, we will observe the process of encoding and decoding, by which one type of substance---a thought---is converted into another type: a word or the oscillation of an electrical current.
 I will present here a type of a materialist reading practice, which pays attention to the physical properties of the communication act.
 I will give that practice a name---microanalysis---and a purpose: to uncover the energy gained or lost in the transformation from code to code and from medium to medium.

 I am concerned with energy because too often our foundational models of reading and interpretation take the text as a fixed given.
 Even in our most